Acquired Ptosis Overview

 Overview

 Acquired ptosis is most commonly caused by aponeurotic ptosis.
-This can occur as a lead to of senescence, dehiscence or disinsertion of the levator aponeurosis.
+This can occur as a result of senescence, dehiscence or disinsertion of the levator aponeurosis.
 Moreover, chronic inflammation or intraocular surgery can lead to the same effect.
 Also, wearing contact lenses for long periods of time is thought to have a certain impact on the development of this condition.

 Aponeurotic ptosis may possibly require surgical correction if severe enough to interfere with vision or if cosmesis is a concern.
 Treatment depends on the type of ptosis and is usually performed by an ophthamolic plastic and reconstructive surgeon, specializing in diseases and problems of the eyelid.